bkw777/reQUAD/README.md

 ![](PCB/reQUAD.svg)

 ## About
-This is a variation of [QUAD](http://bitchin100.com/wiki/index.php?title=QUAD) by Steve Adolph, adapted with permission.
+This is a derivative of [QUAD](http://bitchin100.com/wiki/index.php?title=QUAD) by Steve Adolph.

 ## Differences from the original
 The original design uses a set/reset flipflop with a capacitor-resistor-diode power-on-reset circuit, which Steve says doesn't always reset properly.

-This design uses a non-set/reset flipflop, no power-on-reset resistor-cap circuit, and is instead simply powered at all times along with the ram.
+This design uses a non-reset flipflop, no power-on-reset resistor-cap circuit, and is instead simply powered at all times along with the ram.

 Aside from that, this PCB is drawn new from scratch, and the components are different versions & packages.